vraj-tvs/Client-Server-model/README.md

 **Server/baseServer.cpp**: Implements a server that communicates with `baseClient.cpp` in two-way communication.

-**Server/multiClientServer.cpp**: Implements a server that handles multiple client connections using `select()` to allow simultaneous communication.
-The server can receive messages from multiple clients, but clients do not interact with each other.
+**Server/multiClientServer.cpp**: Implements a server that handles multiple client connections.

 ## Communication Setups
 1. **Two-Way Communication (Single Client only)**: